Office of Community Standards

 Coppin State University is a community where people of diverse backgrounds and philosophy live in harmony, accept personal responsibility for their actions, and respect the rights of others.
 In order for this community to thrive, tenets of behavior must be strongly valued and clearly understood.
 To accomplish these goals, the University must require certain standards of behavior.
 The University standards of conduct do not replace or relieve the requirements of civil or criminal law.

-The Office of Community Standards is responsible for adjudicating violations of the student code and grievances.
+The Office of Student Conduct & Community Standards is responsible for adjudicating violations of the student code and grievances.
 Examples of student code violations include:

-Please refer to the Eagle Guide 2011-2012 link which provides a detailed outline of the Community Standards policies and procedures regarding student code violations and grievances.
-You may also contact the Coordinator of Community Standards via email at email@example.com or by telephone at (410) 951-3932.
+Please refer to the Eagle Guide Student Handbook 2020-2021 (PDF) which provides a detailed outline of the Community Standards policies and procedures regarding student code violations and grievances.
+You may also contact the Coordinator of Community Standards via email at email@example.com or by telephone at (410) 951-3929.

-The Office of Community Standards wishes all CSU students a healthy and successful academic year!
+The Office of Student Conduct & Community Standards wishes all CSU students a healthy and successful academic year!